 {\rule{0pt}{1cm}}

-The predicted $T_\text{f}$ for all test subsets of the cross-validation are compared with the actual $T_\text{f}$ by GP, KNN, and RF models in Fig. 3(a), (b), and (c) respectively.
-Ideally, the predicted data points should lie at the $45 \degree$ line for a perfect model with $R^2 = 1$.
-However, in our case, the GP, KNN, and RF models account for 85\%, 77\%, and 74\% of the variance observed in the actual testing data, respectively.
-Additionally, GP provides confidence in its prediction given the available data in terms of uncertainty.
-This uncertainty is known as Epistemic uncertainty, which is plotted in Fig. 3(a) as $T_\text{f} \pm 1.96\sigma$, and interpreted that there is a 95\% chance that predicted $T_\text{f}$ will lie in $T_\text{f} \pm 1.96\sigma$ for any given $\vec{x}_i$.
+The predicted $T_\text{f}$ for all the test subsets are compared with the actual $T_\text{f}$ by GP, KNN, and RF models in Fig. 3(a), (b), and (c) respectively.
+Here, as measured by the R$^2$ metric, the GP, KNN, and RF models explain 85\%, 77\%, and 74\% of the variance in the predicted $T_\text{f}$, respectively.
+Additionally, GP provides confidence in its prediction in terms of uncertainty, known as Epistemic uncertainty.
+The uncertainty bands are plotted in Fig. 3(a) as $T_\text{f} \pm 1.96\sigma$, where $\sigma$ is the predictive standard deviation.
+This indicates a 95\% probability that the true $T_\text{f}$ value for any given input $\vec{x}_r$ falls within the interval of $T_\text{f} \pm 1.96\sigma$.